New York's 91st State Assembly district

 New York's 91st State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Steven Otis since 2013.

 Geography

 District 91 is in Westchester County.
 It includes the towns of Larchmont, Mamaroneck, Rye, Rye Brook, Port Chester, and portions of New Rochelle.

+The district is entirely within New York's 16th congressional district, and overlaps the 34th and 37th districts of the New York State Senate.